FyuriStudios/SFG/README.md

-# we know how this works
+# we got it boyes